CadeXLegend/personalised-workspace-configuration/Ansible/README.md

 >
 > By default, it will run all enabled tasks
 >
-> You can choose to run specific tasks by providing a the `--tags` parameter
+> You can choose to run specific tasks by providing the `--tags` parameter with task names

 ## Installing Ansible